pypa/packaging.python.org/source/guides/packaging-namespace-packages.rst

 logic to fail and the other sub-packages will not be importable.

 Because ``mynamespace`` doesn't contain an :file:`__init__.py`, :func:`setuptools.find_packages` won't find the sub-package.
-You must explicitly list all packages in your :file:`setup.py`.
+To get the sub-packages, you must either use :func:`setuptools.find_namespace_packages` or explicitly list all packages in your :file:`setup.py`.
 For example:

 .. code-block:: python